 continue towards the Savannah Mall.

 3. The last building on your right before Library Blvd, is the Science Center, a two story brick building on the corner.
 Enter towards the center of that building as indicated in the pictures.
-NOTE: Park anywhere in the East lot of the Science Building except faculty or handicapped parking (OR if you have an ASU decal); otherwise, you may receive a parking ticket from Armstrong Security Police.
-PLACE THIS PARKING PASS IN YOUR FRONT WINDSHIELD.
+NOTE: Park anywhere in the East lot of the Science Building except faculty or handicapped parking that is not marked reserved after 4pm; otherwise, you may receive a parking ticket from Armstrong Campus of GSU Police.

-towards room 1405.
+towards assigned room (see above).
 There will be a Board member as well